 See some of the sights you’ll encounter on a tour of Parliament

 Book a school visit, classroom workshop or teacher-training session

 Access videos, worksheets, lesson plans and games

 The scheme is designed to give students first-hand experience of working in science policy and a wide understanding of the work of Parliament.
 Fellows will be supported by a three month funded extension to their PhD.
-Additional financial support is available towards travel or accommodation costs if the successful applicant is usually based outside of London.
+Additional financial support is available to cover travel or accommodation costs if the successful applicant is usually based outside of London.
 All eligible candidates will be assessed through a competitive application process.